OCA/l10n-france/l10n_fr_chorus_account/README.rst

 Known issues / Roadmap
 ======================

-Add support for the automatic transmission of invoices to Chorus via API (but it requires a RGS 1 star certificate, which costs about 250 € / year)
+Add support for the automatic transmission of invoices to Chorus via API (but it requires a RGS 1 star certificate, which costs about 250 € / year).

 Bug Tracker
 ===========